 We provide excellent legal service because we are a partnership—everyone is involved in cases.
 At this firm, you get a greater quality for your billable hour than you would with a big city firm,” she says.

-Britt is currently the President of the Northfield Economic Development Authority.
+> Britt is currently the Treasurer of the Northfield Economic Development Authority.
 She is active in the Rice County Bar Association and the Dakota County Bar Association.
 Britt was the 5th District Representative to the Minnesota State Bar Association, where she served on the Elections and Appointments Committee.
 Previously, Britt served on the Northfield Economic Development Authority and was a board member of the Northfield Downtown Development Corporation.
 Britt has served on the Rice County Community Justice Council since its inception in 2010 (at which time it was created as the Rice County Criminal Justice Coordinating Committee).

-Intellectually driven, Britt finds the legal profession fits her well because it allows her to be a student for life.
+> Intellectually driven, Britt finds the legal profession fits her well because it allows her to be a student for life.
 She enjoys poring through legal paper work and absorbing information from newly published cases to stay current on the law.
 Though bookish behind the scenes, attorneys at the firm call her fearless at the bench.